Girv98/asca-rust/doc/doc.md

 [+son] > [+nasal] / [+nasal]_
 ```
 Both are identical, except both `nasal` features are positive in one and negative in the other.
 These rules will also be applied sequentially.
 We can replace these with a single rule, which is only applied once, by replacing the +/- with a greek character `α..ω`.
-If greek characters are not available, latin capitals `A..Z` can be used instead.
+If greek characters are not available, ASCII capitals `A..Z` can be used instead.

 ```
 Rule Example: Malay Nasalisation